Oncology Patient Navigator

 Navigation.
 Cancer treatment can involve many resources and lots of coordination.
 Your coach will help you know what to do, when to do it and assist you every step of the way.

 Objectivity.
 Cancer patients are frequently bombarded with opinions and stories and advice from well-meaning friends and family who sometimes just add to the confusion and despair.
-Your cancer coach is there to help you make decisions based on information and your desires.
+Your Oncology Patient Navigator is there to help you make decisions based on information and your desires.
 This focus can be a great source of comfort.